diego-sierra-r/RSiB/README.md

 Finally, `RSiBCOL` can generate some basic plots to represent records over a map.
-This objects can be customized and enhanced using `tmap` packaged according to specific needs.
+This objects can be customized and enhanced using `tmap` package according to specific needs.

 ``` r
 # whole map